ckda000/WebDev_Act05/README.md

 * LASTNAME_ALUMNI_style.css
 * LASTNAME_ALUMNI_script.js

 Note: Make sure to submit your work by uploading your *.html, *.css, and *.js in your respective Github repositories.
+Kindly verify your link ```<github_name>.github.io``` if it is actually displaying the html,css, and js great.
+Submit your links (Github URL) to Ms. Caryl Solatorio.